nymlab/vectis-authenticators/README.md

 The `Entity` can choose the authentication method, typically to be Webauthn / Passkeys.
 However, more authenticators can be added in the future.

-Authenticators are shared between all Proxies and their addresses are stored in D-Chain's Abstract Account module.
+Authenticators are shared between all Proxies and their addresses are stored in Dchain's Abstract Account module.

 ### Interactions with other contracts / modules